truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 Classy Live’s mobile app lets admins efficiently manage their event’s check-in process.

-Today, the mobile app supports attendee check-in through tapping, swiping, or using a QR code scanner for in-person events.

-In the future, the app will let event coordinators collect information, process payments, and more.
+Event admins can use the app to easily check-in attendees, add payment methods, and edit attendee details.

 !!! example "Sign up for this beta program is currently closed"

     This feature will soon be released for an open beta.
-Stay tuned and we'll update you when it is available to sign up again.
+Stay tuned, and we'll update you when it is available to sign up again.

 ## Login

-Once approved for the mobile app program, you’ll receive a link to download the app on your mobile device.
+Once approved for the mobile app program, you’ll receive a link to download the app.

 To access your Classy Live account:

 1. Enter your Classy email address and password

 2. Tap **Sign in**

 ![Mobile app sign in page](https://learn.classy.org/rs/673-DCU-558/images/cl-mobile-login.PNG)

+## Add a card reader

+If you purchased an M2 card reader through Classy Live, follow these steps to add and connect it:

+1. Tap the **Settings icon** in the top right corner of an event
+2. Tap **Add now**
+3. Select a location and the device

+!!! note

+    You must create a location for the card reader on the Classy Live event website.
+Learn more about [adding device locations](https://support.classy.org/s/article/card-readers-on-classy-live#add-device-location).

+1. Once you have added the location in Classy Live, select it from the menu
+2. Tap** Scan for available devices**

+Make sure your phone, tablet, or computer’s Bluetooth is turned on.

+1. Turn on your M2 device by pressing the button on the side once.
+The LEDs should turn on for 2 seconds and hear several beeps.
+If not, ensure the device is charged.
+2. The app will recognize the M2 and display a confirmation message.

+!!! note

+    If your device and the M2 are not connecting, ensure Bluetooth is on, and the M2 is on.
+For more help, view [Stripe’s documentation on setting up the Stripe Reader M2](https://docs.stripe.com/terminal/payments/setup-reader/stripe-m2).

+1. After closing the confirmation window, your card reader will appear in the Select a device menu.
+Tap **Save** and **OK** in the confirmation window, and you’ll return to the Manage Card Readers screen.

+### Connect to your card reader

+To connect your mobile device to the card reader:

+1. On the Manage Card Readers screen, find your card reader
+2. Tap the **three-dot menu** and select **Connect to device**

+When the M2 is connected:

+- The LEDs will flash four times.
+- The first LED will flash every 5 seconds.
+- A star will appear next to the reader's name in the app.

+Once connected, you can easily collect card information for attendees during check-in or after the event.

+#### Device updates

+When connecting to your M2 reader, you might be prompted to update.
+This is normal as Stripe updates the reader's software.
+Wait for the update to complete, then connect to the card reader.

 ## Check-in

-Once logged in, you’ll land on an event overview page with all your account’s Classy Live events.

-You can search for or filter your events based on past or present.
+Once logged in, you can access your account’s Classy Live events.
+Search for or filter your events based on past or present.

 Select an event to start checking in attendees.